JackCampbell/jackcampbell.github.io/medica.markdown

 # Medica

-The Medica application is a powerful tool for monitoring DICOM datasets from CT and MRI machines in the medical field.
+The Medica application is a powerful tool for monitoring DICOM datasets from CT (Computed Tomography) and MRI (Magnetic Resonance Imaging) machines in the medical field.

 ![Preview](./assets/medica-1.png)